Higher-order generalizations of stability and arithmetic regularity: Introduction

-It was Hrushovski \cite{Hrushovski.2012} who first realized the potential connections with arithmetic combinatorics, using tools from stable group theory to prove a non-abelian analogue of Freiman's theorem.
-More recently, Conant, Pillay, and Terry \cite{Conant.2017p4, Conant.2018zd}, exhibited interesting correspondences between domination-type statements from stable and NIP group theory, and efficient linear decomposition theorems.
+It was Hrushovski \cite{Hrushovski.2012} who first realized the potential connections between model theory and arithmetic combinatorics, using tools from stable group theory to prove a non-abelian analogue of Freiman's theorem.
+However, it was not until several years later that the first ``tame" arithmetic regularity lemma was proved.
+Specifically, the authors showed in \cite{Terry.2019} that stable subsets of $\F_p^n$ admit efficient linear arithmetic regularity lemmas with no irregular cosets (see Section \ref{subsec:introlinear} for a precise statement).
+This theorem was extended to more general groups in \cite{Terry.2020, Conant.2017p4, Conant.2020}, with the results of Conant-Pillay-Terry \cite{Conant.2017p4} demonstrating remarkably close connections between stable linear arithmetic regularity lemmas and classical tools from stable group theory, specifically generic types and model theoretic connected components.

-The approach in this paper is combinatorial and finitary in nature, but we expect there is a rich model-theoretic framework to be developed over the coming years which corresponds to the notions discussed here.
-As was the case for the aforementioned work on linear decompositions, we expect the model-theoretic tools, once developed, to be vastly more general than those available to arithmetic combinatorialists at this stage.
-Since the paper is already somewhat lengthy, we barely touch on these further directions.